The Case for Soil pH Maintenance

 Don’t just correct soil pH, maintain it

 Soil pH is the foundation for nutrient availability.
-Rather than correcting soil pH every five years with an aglime application, we’d like agronomists and growers to consider the benefits of keeping soil pH at a consistent level to maximize yield potential every year.
+Correction of soil pH is difficult to consistently achieve because it is affected by challenging weather or field conditions, as well as availability of appropriate application equipment.
+Rather than correcting soil pH every five years, we are promoting the benefits of maintaining soil pH at a consistent level to maximize yield potential every year.

 Andrew Hoiberg, Ph.D. and VP of Research and Development explains why a grower should consider a soil pH maintenance program and some of the benefits.

 The intent of a pH maintenance program is to create a pH stable environment.
 A lot of nutrient uptake happens in the top three to four inches of the soil.
 As those nutrients are transforming, acidification happens.

 Our goal is to create a proactively managed nutrient uptake zone by using more frequent, lower rate applications of 98G, about 150-200 lbs/acre.
 This allows us to concentrate applications to consistently maximize yield.

 If we create a hospitable zone for the nutrients to be taken up by the plant, we will achieve a greater maximum yield with this type of application year after year.
 We don’t have to focus on the full six- to seven-inch plow depth.
 We are trying to achieve balance in the top three to four inches of soil positively impacting seed germination and early root development.

 Applying a low rate of 98G, 150-200 lbs/acre, allows us to blend the application with other dry fertilizers and gives us a better chance to get the application done.
 In the last couple of falls, we have had shorter application windows, which resulted in a large amount of skipped liming applications.
 If we are not addressing pH, we are not giving the crop its best chance to achieve its maximum yield.